-Too many tabs is not just “how things are done.”
-It is a direct leak in your cash register.
-Every name you write down without a clear payment date becomes a risk you are absorbing alone.
-When meat prices go up, propane increases, and the customer disappears, you are the one paying the difference.
-And in the rush of service, many owners do not log these values anywhere.
+Too many tabs isn't just "how things are done."
+It's a direct leak in your cash register.
+Every name you write down without a clear payment date becomes a risk you're absorbing alone.
+When meat prices go up, propane increases, and the customer disappears, you're the one paying the difference.
+And in the rush of service, many owners don't log these values anywhere.

 Customer paying at a busy street BBQ trailer at night.